Object-aware Inversion and Reassembly for Image Editing: Appendix

 In the single-object editing experiments, the parameters of PNP\footnote{https://github.com/MichalGeyer/pnp-diffusers} were kept consistent with the default values specified in the code.
 DiffEdit\footnote{https://huggingface.co/docs/diffusers/api/pipelines/diffedit} utilized the default parameters from the diffusers library.
 SDI utilized the code from the Diffusers.
 The random seed is set to 1 for all experiments.

 In the multi-object editing experiments, PNP can easily be extended to generalized multi-object editing scenarios.
 For SDI, we consider three approaches to extend it to multi-object scenarios. \textit{Method 1} uses a mask to frame out all editing regions and use a target prompt to guide the image editing.
 In \textit{Method 2}, different masks are produced for different editing regions.
 These regions then utilize guided prompts for directed generation.
 Subsequently, after cropping, the results are seamlessly merged together.
 In the third approach, we substitute the guided prompt from \textit{Method 2} with $O_{t}$ specific to each editing pair. \textit{Method 3} is used in Fig. \ref{fig:PDI_results} because it has the best visual effects.
+All our experiments are conducted on the GeForce RTX 3090.